Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Introduction

 \section{Introduction}

-Federated learning has emerged as a promising distributed training paradigm \cite{FLmobile, fedlearn_survey} to address privacy concerns linked with the escalating growth and utilization of sensitive data generated and collected by modern computing devices, such as smartphones and Internet of Things (IoT) sensors.
+Federated learning has emerged as a promising distributed training paradigm \citep{FLmobile, fedlearn_survey} to address privacy concerns linked with the escalating growth and utilization of sensitive data generated and collected by modern computing devices, such as smartphones and Internet of Things (IoT) sensors.
 It allows multiple users to collaboratively train a machine learning model without the necessity of sharing their individual data.
-Instead, during the training phase, participants autonomously update the model using their respective data while safeguarding data privacy.
-The proliferation of federated learning, alongside machine learning in general, has facilitated advancements in numerous applications.
+Instead, during the training phase, participants autonomously update the model, and these updates are aggregated at a central server to produce a global model sent back to the clients.
+The proliferation of federated learning, and machine learning in general, has facilitated advancements in numerous applications.
 However, it has also ushered in a wave of attacks on learning algorithms.
-Evasion attacks~\citep*{biggio2013evasion, madryAttacks}, for instance, aim to manipulate inputs to trained models in ways imperceptible to human users but capable of altering the model's output during testing.
-For instance, making slight alterations to a stop sign might result in its misclassification as a speed limit sign~\citep*{cao2017mitigating}.
-Alternatively, backdoor and poisoning attacks have adversarial clients participating in training sending manipulated weight information during aggregation to negatively impact the trained global model \cite{bagdasaryan2020backdoor}.
+Evasion attacks~\citep{biggio2013evasion, madryAttacks}, for instance, manipulate inputs to trained models in ways imperceptible to human users but capable of altering the model's output during testing.
+For example, slight alterations to a stop sign might result in its misclassification as a speed limit sign~\citep{cao2017mitigating}.
+Backdoor and poisoning attacks have adversarial clients participating in model training, sending manipulated weight information during aggregation to negatively impact the trained global model \citep{xie2019dba}.